Bettina Korek: Positions and affiliation

 Korek has organized gallery programs for the Getty´s Pacific Standard Time initiative.

 Since 2011 Korek has been a member of the Los Angeles County Arts Commission and served as its president from 2016 to 2017.

 In 2019 Frieze Fairs was launched in Los Angeles with Korek as executive director of the Southern California fair.

-Since March 2020 Korek has been serving as chief executive of the Serpentine Galleries.
-She replaced Yana Peel.
+In March 2020 Korek replaced Yana Peel as chief executive of the Serpentine Galleries.